kennethmyhra/Http.EncryptedContentEncoding/README.md

 uses a slightly modified version of the [.NET implementation][lib-ece] by Tomasz Pęczek.

-The example is currently just a proof of concept that it is possible to communicate with REST endpoint using end-to-end encryption.
+The example is a proof of concept of end-to-end encryption communication with with a REST endpoint.

 ## Getting Started
 To run the example first start the Server application, then run the Client